andreypopp/backbone.viewdsl/README.md

 Note that the `div.sidebar` will become the root element, the `el` of the view.

+Static method `from(template)` accepts HTML strings, DOM elements or jQuery elements as a `template` argument.

 Another way to use `Backbone.ViewDSL.View` is to subclass it and use `renderDOM(template, localContext)` method for rendering DOM: